nwtime/ntpwww/content/en/reflib/ptp.md

 PTP timestamps, properly called _preamble hardstamps,_ are captured by the Ethernet network interface card (NIC) hardware upon passage of a start of frame (SOF) symbol in the input and output frame data streams.
 The timestamp is captured at the media independent interface (MII) relative to a dedicated oscillator and counter within typically 100 ns.

 Some 1588 Ethernet drivers use a dedicated input or output frame buffer to store a PTP protocol data unit (PDU) including a single timestamp field along with other related data.
-These designs us a field programmable gate array (FPGA) to monitor the frame data stream and can modify the timestamp fields on-fly.
+These designs use a field programmable gate array (FPGA) to monitor the frame data stream and can modify the timestamp fields on-fly.
 On output the timestamp field is updated after the frame has been sent.
 On input the field is updated after the frame has been received.
 If the timestamp field has been modified, the UDP checksum is recomputed before the frame is passed to the upper layer protocol.

 NTP timestamps, properly called _trailer drivestamps,_ are captured by the Ethernet driver interrupt routine shortly after the checksum that terminates the frame.
 These timestamps are captured from the system clock, so include errors due to the operating system clock reading latencies.
 Relative to the preamble hardstamp, the trailer drivestamp is delayed by the frame and checksum transmission time plus a latency due to the interrupt queuing and processing time.
 As a result, NTP timestamps have a deterministic delay due to the transmission time plus a stochastic delay due to queuing and scheduling latencies.
 When calculating the clock offset, if the transmission rate and frame size are the same in both directions on the wire, the deterministic delays cancel out.
 However, the stochastic delay, amounting to a microsecond or two, remain.